star-whale/starwhale/docs/docs/quickstart/standalone.md

   swcli dataset build .
   ```

-- List and Info Local Starwhale Dataset.
+- Check your local Starwhale Dataset.

   ```bash
   swcli dataset list
   swcli dataset info mnist/version/latest
   ```

-## Running Evaluation Job
+## Running an Evaluation Job

-Run evaluation job in current activated python runtime.
+Run an evaluation job in the currently activated python runtime.

-- Create Evaluation Job
+- Create an evaluation job

  ```bash
  swcli -vvv job create --model mnist/version/latest --dataset mnist/version/latest
  ```

-- Info Evaluation Result
+- Check the evaluation result

  ```bash
  swcli job list
  swcli job info ${version}
  ```

-- [Optional Step]Additional, you can also create a job in docker environment.
+- [Optional Step] You can also create a job with docker.

  ```bash
  swcli -vvv job create --model mnist/version/latest --runtime pytorch-mnist/version/latest --dataset mnist/version/latest --use-docker
  ```

 :::tip
-Job create command will pull runtime base image from ghcr.io by default, it maybe costs a lot of time, meanwhile, the process of `pip install` is also not fast.
+The `job create` command will pull the runtime base image from ghcr.io by default.
+It may cost a lot of time for users in China. `pip install` can be slow too.
 :::

-  👏 Now you have completed the basic step for starwhale standalone.
+  👏 Now, you have completed the basic steps for Starwhale standalone.